martinguillot/dqm-hist-webpage/README.md

 * [uproot](https://github.com/scikit-hep/uproot)
 * [uproot-methods](https://github.com/scikit-hep/uproot-methods)

 All of them are avalable on the Python Package Index (PyPI) and can be installed with [pip](https://pypi.org/project/pip/).

-This script was only tested with Python 3.
+All requirements are also available in the CMSSW environment.

 ## Installation